farjanaahmed36/phpTest/README.md

 are selling, or you can use it for a news website, dating website.

 Installation
- 1- Upload all phpTest folder in your server
+ 1- Upload all files in your server
  2- import the phptest.sql to your MySql database
  3- Change the settings in the config.php file
  4- Start the website